Darling McGillicuddy

 Although Harold and Thelma’s life after the war was beyond the scope of this project, we thought it was important to pull the curtain back a bit and show readers a glimpse of the ensuing years- including Harold’s successful banking career, the birth of their daughter Ruth Ann Whipp and the life-long connection they had to the Nighthawks, his wartime squadron.

-We last met with Ruth Ann April 20th to make the final changes to the book.
-It was a great day, where we made the last of the corrections, and ironed out some gritty points.
+We last met with Ruth Ann on April 20, 2022.
+It was a great day, and we completed the last of the corrections, and ironed out some final details.
+We celebrated with a couple of caipirinhas–Brazilian cocktails.
+Finally, the book was finished.

 Credits